freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1408.1

 That time, only the first instance of the pattern was replaced.
-The first space was replaced with nothing.
-Enter the same command, but replace the first instance of ` |` (`<space>|`) with nothing.
+The first space was removed.
+Enter the same command, but replace the first instance of `<space>|` with nothing.

 #### HINTS